April 5, 2023

 4. Furthermore, St Paul’s Cathedral Equal Access (p.
 80) is also the winner of the 2023 Selwyn Goldsmith Awards for Universal Design – which recognizes schemes that are responsive, flexible, welcoming, easy to use and occupy; allowing all to use with dignity and equality.
 Putting people at the heart of the project and showing exemplar design.

 Huge congratulations to our team, associates and fellow winners.
-It is a real pleasure seeing everybody’s hard work and passion recognised.
+It is a real pleasure seeing everybody’s hard work and passion recognized.

 (Click the link to view the full list of Civic Trust Awards 2023 Winners & Highly Commended – https://lnkd.in/ebj-Uw8f)